 10. Strategic IT Advisory and vCIO Services

 The right managed IT relationship goes beyond ticket counts.
-Healthcare leaders need a partner who can translate clinical strategy into a technology roadmap — site openings, M&A integration, EHR transitions, value-based care reporting, telehealth expansion, AI pilot programs — and who participates in budget cycles, board updates, and risk committees.
+Healthcare leaders need a partner who can translate clinical strategy into a technology roadmap: site openings, M&A integration, EHR transitions, value-based care reporting, telehealth expansion, and AI pilot programs.
 A virtual CIO (vCIO) or strategic advisor should be assigned by name, with a defined cadence of business reviews and a roadmap that ties spending to clinical and financial outcomes.

 Evaluation questions to ask any provider: